dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/74-Dec-2023/dec-sl-updates.md

 - Tableau integration &mdash; The dbt Semantic Layer integration with Tableau now supports queries that resolve to a "NOT IN" clause.
 This applies to using "exclude" in the filtering user interface.
 Previously it wasn’t supported.
 - `BIGINT` support &mdash; The dbt Semantic Layer can now support `BIGINT` values with precision greater than 18.
 Previously it would return an error.
-- Memory leak &mdash; We fixed a memory leak in the JDBC API that would previously lead to intermittent errors when querying it.
+- Memory leak &mdash; Fixed a memory leak in the JDBC API that would previously lead to intermittent errors when querying it.
 - Data conversion support &mdash; Added support for converting various Redshift and Postgres-specific data types.
 Previously, the driver would throw an error when encountering columns with those types.

 **MetricFlow**